 This is the first-ever book to explore illegitimacy in Wales during the eighteenth century.
 Drawing on previously overlooked archival sources, it examines the scope and context of Welsh illegitimacy, and the link between illegitimacy, courtship and economic precarity.
 It also goes beyond courtship to consider the different identities and relationships of the mothers and fathers of illegitimate children in Wales, and the lived experience of conception, pregnancy and childbirth for unmarried mothers.
 This book reframes the study of illegitimacy by combining demographic, social and cultural history approaches to emphasise the diversity of experiences, contexts and consequences.

-Dr. Angela Muir lecturers in British Social and Cultural History and is Director of the Centre for English Local History at the University of Leicester
+Dr. Angela Muir lecturers in British Social and Cultural History and is Director of the Centre for Regional and Local History (formerly the Centre for English Local History) at the University of Leicester

 Published September 30, 2021 by Routledge